General Terms and Conditions

-The customer must return the goods to us immediately and in any event not later than fourteen days from the date on which he informs us of the cancellation of this contract.
-The deadline is met if the customer sends the goods before the expiration of the period of fourteen days.
+The customer is obliged to return the purchased item promptly and in any event no later than fourteen days after the announcement of revocation.
+The deadline is met when the customer sends off the return shipment within the fourteen day time period.
 The customer bears the cost of returning the goods in accordance with the statutory provision of § 357 (6) BGB.

 (3) Exclusion of the right of revocation

 The right of revocation is excluded for:

-- Delivery of goods that are not prefabricated and for the manufacture of which an individual selection or determination by the consumer is decisive or which are clearly tailored to the personal needs of the consumer
+• Delivery of goods that are not prefabricated and an individual selection or determination by the customer is decisive for the production or concerning the delivery of goods which are adjusted to the customers individual requirements